g2a-com/klio/docs/output-handling.md

 ## Raw mode

-Raw mode neither buffers nor modifies output, it simply passes it through unchanged.
-Use it if you want to implement some spinner, progress bar or even [text-based user interface][].
-In order to enable raw mode, use `klio_mode` command.
+Raw mode neither buffers nor modifies output.
+It simply passes it further unchanged.
+Use it if you want to implement a spinner, a progress bar or even [a text-based user interface][].
+In order to enable the raw mode, use `klio_mode` command.

 **Examples**